 Groundnut (Arachis hypogaea L.) is a globally important legume crop valued for its edible oil, protein-rich seed, and contribution to soil fertility through biological nitrogen fixation.
 In sub–Saharan Africa and countries such as Ghana, groundnut serves as both a staple food and a cash crop for smallholder farmers, especially within transitional and savanna agro ecological zones.
 The Guinea Savannah zone of Ghana contributes more than 70% of the country’s total groundnut production, making it the most significant region for groundnut cultivation (Iddrisu et al., 2024).
 Groundnut is a vital cash crop cultivated in Ghana, primarily by smallholder farmers either in sole stands or intercropped with other crops, owing to its high protein content (25–28%) and substantial oil content (approximately 50%) (Amoako et al., 2023) and as source of fodder for livestock, both in the form of haulms and groundnut cake.
 The crop holds significant commercial and nutritional value, being rich in protein, fatty acids, vitamins, oils, carbohydrates, and essential minerals (Bonku & Yu, 2020).
 Global groundnut production is estimated at approximately 50.7 million tonnes per year, grown on about 26.4 million hectares of land (Variath & Janila, 2017).

 Despite its economic and nutritional importance, the productivity of groundnut remains highly variable across agro ecological zones of Ghana due to suboptimal agronomic practices and environmental constraints.
 Among the key agronomic factors that influence groundnut performance are the timing of sowing and plant population density, which affect crop phenology, vegetative growth, and yield formation.
 In Ghana’s transitional agro ecological zone, groundnut is widely cultivated by smallholder farmers who often rely on traditional agronomic practices characterized by inconsistent planting dates and poor plant spacings.
 These practices frequently result in sub optimal plant population densities and poor synchronization of crop phenology with prevailing environmental conditions.
 Despite improvements in breeding programs and the development of improved groundnut varieties, average yields on farmers’ fields remain well below the genetic potential of available cultivars.
 Reports indicate that farmers often achieve yields below 1,800 kg ha⁻¹ compared with potential yields of 3,000–4,500 kg ha⁻¹ under improved management in Ghana, with plant population densities and planting dates identified as significant contributor to this yield gap (MoFA, 2023).
-Studies have reported that early sowing often enhances growth and yield components by aligning crop phenology with favourable climatic conditions, thereby improving biomass accumulation and reproductive success in groundnut (Samnut 24) under differing agro climatic conditions (Abe et al., 2024).
+Studies have reported that early sowing often enhances growth and yield components by aligning crop phenology with favorable climatic conditions, thereby improving biomass accumulation and reproductive success in groundnut (Samnut 24) under differing agro climatic conditions (Abe et al., 2024).
 Similarly, research conducted in arid regions has shown that variations in sowing date and plant density can significantly affect groundnut yield and economic returns under changing climate conditions (Reager et al., 2024).
 Reager et al. (2024) further reported that sowing groundnut on May 30th yielded the highest number of branches, pegs, pods per plant, kernel and pod yield, net return, and benefit-cost ratio compared to sowing on May 15th.
 Plant density critically influences intra specific competition for resources such as light, water, and nutrients, which can alter canopy development, biomass partitioning, and reproductive output.
-Desmae et al. (2022) observed that groundnut grown at a spacing of 40 cm × 10 cm produced the highest dry pod yield (1,693 kg ha⁻¹) and the greatest net economic return (US$403.5) when compared with a wider spacing of 60 cm × 10 cm.
+Desmae et al. (2022) observed that groundnut grown at a spacing of 40 cm × 10 cm produced the highest dry pod yield (1,693 kg ha⁻¹) and the greatest net economic returns (US$403.5) when compared with a wider spacing of 60 cm × 10 cm.